Opposed to 'any force' using terrorism to seek 'geopolitical gains': China on Pakistan's bus blast probe | Law-Order

 China also rushed a special team amid confusing signals from Pakistan that it could be a gas blast.
 Islamabad later admitted it was a bomb blast stating that traces of explosive substance was found from the scene.

-The Dasu bus blast had accentuated Beijing's concerns as thousands of Chinese personnel worked in installations and projects being built under the aegis of the USD 60 billion China-Pakistan Economic Corridor (CPEC).
+The Dasu bus blast had accentuated Beijing’s concerns as thousands of Chinese personnel worked in installations and projects being built under the aegis of the USD 60 billion China-Pakistan Economic Corridor (CPEC).
 Pakistan's foreign minister Qureshi said that 14 people were involved in the attack that was headed by a person named Tariq who is a member of proscribed Tehreek-e-Taliban Pakistan (TTP).
-India has previously trashed as ''baseless propaganda'' Pakistan's claim that it was behind some of the terror attacks in the country and asked Islamabad to take ''credible and verifiable'' action against terrorism emanating from its soil instead.

-Ministry of External Affairs (MEA) Spokesperson Arindam Bagchi last month asked Pakistan to focus on setting its own house in order in containing terror networks and said that the international community is well aware of that country's credentials when it comes to terrorism.
+Reacting sharply to Pakistan foreign minister Qureshi's allegations, the Ministry of External Affairs on Friday dismissed his statements as ''lies'' and ''absurd''.

+''We have seen reports on the absurd comments made by Foreign Minister of Pakistan on the incident in Dasu,'' Ministry spokesperson Arindam Bagchi said in New Delhi.

+''This is yet another attempt by Pakistan to malign India, in a bid to deflect international attention from its role as the epicenter of regional instability and a safe haven for proscribed terrorists,'' he said.

 The Foreign Office in Islamabad said on Thursday that the Pakistani authorities have conducted thorough investigations of the incident and shared the findings with the Chinese side at every stage.